 The title insurance industry is highly competitive.
 According to Demotech, the top five title insurance companies accounted for 90.2% of net premiums collected in 2004.
 Over 40 independent title insurance companies accounted for the remaining 9.8% of the market.
 The number and size of competing companies varies in the different geographic areas in which we conduct our business.
 In our principal markets, competitors include other major title underwriters such as The First American Corporation, LandAmerica Financial Group, Inc., Old Republic International Corporation and Stewart Information Services Corporation, as well as numerous smaller title insurance companies and independent agency operations at the regional and local level.
 These smaller companies may expand into other markets in which we compete.
-Also, the removal of regulatory barriers might result in new competitors entering the title insurance business, and those new competitors may include companies that have greater financial resources than we do and possess other competitive advantages.
-Competition among the major title insurance companies, expansion by smaller regional companies and any new entrants with alternative products could affect our business operations and financial condition.
+Also, the removal of regulatory barriers might result in new competitors entering the title insurance business, and those new competitors may include companies and any new entrants with alternative products could affect our business operations and financial condition.